jicda18/UnioLoci/docs/use-cases.md

 3. System validates and updates the event.
    **Alternative Flows:**

 - If data is invalid, system prompts correction.
+- If another user starts editing the same event, system displays a small avatar indicator next to the event to show who is editing it.
   **Postconditions:** Event is updated and synced in real-time.

 ### UC-10: Move Event